Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 Annuitization:

-When you’re ready to start taking income, you can annuitize.
-This means you would turn over control of the money in your account to the insurance company, in return for a regular stream of income payments in retirement.
+When you’re ready to start receiving income, you can choose to annuitize.
+This entails transferring the control of funds in your account to an insurance company, which will then provide you with a steady and dependable stream of income payments throughout your retirement.

 Optional Lifetime Income Guarantees:

-Typically, these optional lifetime income benefits are available for an additional fee, but also can be built into the annuity.
+Usually, these optional lifetime income benefits come with an added cost, but they can also be directly integrated into the annuity itself.

 Legacy Protection

 Fortunately, most annuities today offer a standard death benefit to help provide a legacy for your loved ones.
-It typically works like this: After the owner dies, the beneficiaries will receive at least what the owner has paid into the annuity, minus any withdrawals, OR the current account value of the annuity, whichever is greater.
+Typically, the process is as follows: Upon the owner’s demise, the beneficiaries will receive at least the amount the owner contributed to the annuity, excluding any withdrawals, OR the annuity’s current account value — whichever is greater.

-This death benefit is usually built into the variable annuity at no extra cost.
-Some annuities do offer enhanced death benefits for an additional fee, so again, read your contract.
+The variable annuity usually includes the death benefit at no extra cost.
+However, certain annuities provide enhanced death benefits for an extra fee, so remember to carefully review your contract.

 Things to Consider When Purchasing a Variable Annuity